Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

  - Added Debaser.
  - Fixed Shal's Lucky Liquor's Double Drain Intelligence, and the fact it was very heavy compared to other drinks.
  - Added Ashfall compatible pots and pans.

+0.2f
+ - Updated Dawnbreaker and Duskbringer textures.
+ - Updated the Skull of Corruption texture.
+ - Further balances for various items.
+ - Script alterations and tweaks.

+0.3a
+ - Fixed all broken scripts, all have been tested and double-checked at this point to ensure they function as expected.
+ - Removed accidental duplicate script.
+ - Added Redoran Altar mesh.
+ - Updated Chillrend.
+ - Further updated Skull of Corruption textures.
+ - Added the shield Fearstruck.

+0.3b
+ - Added new Velothi tomb entrance alternative.
+ - Added Velothi wall and Fresco.
+ - Updated Daedric Urns.
+ - Updated Meridia Statue.

 ===============
  Meet the Team